 Set forth in Appendix C to this Proxy Statement is a form of the proposed Certificate of Amendment that would be adopted should this Item 4 be approved by shareholders at the 2023 Annual Meeting.
 If shareholders approve this Item 4, the changes described in this Item 4 will become legally effective upon the filing of the Certificate of Amendment with the Secretary of State of the State of Delaware, which is expected to occur shortly following the 2023 Annual Meeting.
 However, even if shareholders approve this Item 4, the Board may, in its sole discretion, abandon this federal forum selection amendment without further shareholder action prior to the effectiveness of the filing of the Certificate of Amendment relating to such amendment and, if abandoned, this federal forum selection amendment will not become effective.
-If shareholders do not approve this Item 4, the changes described in this Item 4 will not take effect.
+If shareholders do not approve this Item 4, the changes described in this Item 4 will not be made and the federal forum selection clause described in this Item 4 will not take effect.